CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.1 Create the Umbraco Site container

-In the Umbraco UmbWeb project we will be creating a Dockerfile to define how it will be hosted.
+**Action:** In the Umbraco UmbWeb project create a Dockerfile to define the components of the Umbraco container.
+Paste the contents below in that file, and make sure the line endings are **LF**.

     # Use the SDK image to build and publish the website
     FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build